datalad-handbook/book/docs/code_from_chapters/yale.rst

     inputs/rawdata

-Prior to performing actual computations, the data needs to be transformed into appropriate formats (NIFTI) and standardized to an intuitive layout (BIDS).
+Prior to performing actual computations, the data needs to be transformed into appropriate formats (NIfTI) and standardized to an intuitive layout (BIDS).
 For the task at hand, the `ReproIn <https://github.com/ReproNim/reproin>`_ suite is the software of choice.
 It is build on
-`HeudiConv <https://heudiconv.readthedocs.io/en/latest/>`_, and beyond converting DICOMs to NIFTI, it also provides assistance in converting a raw data set to the BIDS standard, and it integrates with DataLad to place converted and original data under version control, while automatically annotating files with sensitive information (e.g., non-defaced anatomicals, etc).
+`HeudiConv <https://heudiconv.readthedocs.io/en/latest/>`_, and beyond converting DICOMs to NIfTI, it also provides assistance in converting a raw data set to the BIDS standard, and it integrates with DataLad to place converted and original data under version control, while automatically annotating files with sensitive information (e.g., non-defaced anatomicals, etc).